This post was most recently updated on June 19th, 2018

 Give Yourself Grace

 Raising a family, running a household, keeping up with all the things we have to manage in our day is tough.
-It’s okay to splurge once in a while — go off the list and throw that quart of Chunky Monkey in the cart!
-If your kids have been amazing about keeping up with their chores, it is absolutely acceptable to give in to their pleas for sugary cereal, or donuts.
+So it’s okay to splurge once in a while — go off the list and throw that quart of Chunky Monkey in the cart!
+And if your kids have been amazing about keeping up with their chores, it is absolutely acceptable to give in to their pleas for sugary cereal, or donuts.
 Unless you have moral objections to such things.
 Personally, I have an almost religious relationship with Cocoa Puffs, so I am not here to judge.
 My point is, don’t feel like you’re failing if you’re not sticking to the plan 100% of the time.

 Be flexible.
 If a meal planned for a certain day doesn’t sound appealing, switch it with another meal later in the week.
 You’ll have the ingredients for everything so it’s not a problem to do that.
 If you end up with more leftover based meals in a week and don’t use all your planned meals, use them on next week’s menu.
 Boom!
 You’ve saved even more work for yourself!
 I want you to feel empowered by your menu plan – not shackled to it.